The Open Bible Learning Group is for those enquiring into the Bible, the revealed Word of God.

 What to expect when our Seminars and Presentations restart

-Most Sundays our presentations start at 3pm unless otherwise stated (see “Events” where the year’s programme will show Sundays when we meet at a different time or place).
+Most Sundays our presentations start at 3pm unless otherwise stated (see “Events” where the year’s programme will show meeting times / location details).

-Depending on the topic the format on the day will either be a talk/presentation, or a more often an interactive seminar style.
-Talks and presentation meetings will usually start and finish with prayers, for which everyone will stand, whereas on Seminar days the format is more informal and participative.
+Depending on the topic, the format on the day will either be a talk/presentation, or a more often an interactive seminar style.
+Talks and presentation meetings will usually start and finish with a prayer, for which everyone will stand, whereas on Seminar days the format is more informal and participative.

 As a visitor no, other than standing during prayers either side of talks and presentations.
 However, during seminars, we would encourage the audience to ask questions and get involved so that you get the most out of your time with us, but it is your choice and some will prefer just to listen and then ask questions later 1 to 1.